 Conclusion

 There were many different methods and approaches in creating a responsible and sustainable church planting movement.
 The goal of this research is not to analyze the methods, but to understand the thought process in using the methods.
 Gier has many years of experience overseeing CPM networks in India and said, “In every state we had seen a movement of church planters, we came together to communicating about methods and about what works or does not work.”
-This analysis was a conversation of some of the most successful movement leaders in North India in effort to develop more successful movement leaders who have an apostolic calling.
+This analysis was a conversation of some of the most successful movement leaders in North India in effort to develop more movement leaders who have an apostolic calling.

 CHAPTER FIVE